Mark-Seaman/Mark-Seaman.github.io/pandemic/FamilyNews.md

 ---

 Every day brings new challenges and new opportunities.
-My Mom used to tell me, "Don't worry about tommorow.
-Tommorrow will worry about itself!"
+My Mom used to tell me, "Don't worry about tomorrow.
+Tomorrow will worry about itself!"

 Be safe and don't forget to be awesome!